kennyczadzeck/kennyczadzeck.github.io/_posts/2014-12-24-some-favorite-songs-from-this-year.markdown

 ---
 layout: post
-title:  "Some of my favorite 2014 music"
+title:  "favorite music of 2014, and why that feels good to say"
 date:   2014-12-24 19:44:26
 categories: music, life,
 ---